dxdc/homebridge-blinds/README.md

 `position_url` must report the current state of the blinds as an integer (0-100) in either plain text or JSON format, e.g. `{"current_position": 40}`.
 If JSON is used, JSON keys are filtered to look for a **single** numeric response, but the JSON handling is not very robust and will cause unexpected results if multiple numeric keys are present.

-`position_url` defaults to a simple GET request, ignoring headers or other methods specified in `http_method`.
+`position_url` defaults to a simple GET request, ignoring headers or other methods specified in `http_options`.
 If more robust handling is required, `position_url` can be defined as a complete `request`/`requestretry` object as specified in `Advanced URL` above.

 If more robust handling of `position_url` responses in JSON format is needed, `position_jsonata` can be defined.
 This allows a [JSONata](https://jsonata.org/) expression to be set to parse the result.
 For example, considering the following JSON response: